ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-## Relations

-As of now we can fetch an asset by its ID or we can fetch multiple assets through the `assets` field.
-What we still cannot do is fetch the price information for an asset.
-GraphQL with its type system and the way we can write query is great for digging into relations.
-Types can be interconnected allowing to drill deeper into connections.

-For this next step we want to connect the `AssetPrice` entity with the

 ## Global Object Identification

 With the new resolver in place we are able to fetch a single `Asset` by its identifier.
 This is good for us human beings but not so good for tools.
-For tools or clients we need something that can be used without knowing the field name for each entity.
+For tools or clients we need something that is more generic.
 The relay server specification introduced for this the `Global Object Identification` specification.

-:::note
+:::info

 The Global Object Identification specification can be found here: https://relay.dev/docs/guides/graphql-server-specification/#object-identification